-The Buddhist philosopher Vasubandhu (4th century C.E.) was a great light at the peak of India's resplendent Gupta empire.
+The Buddhist philosopher Vasubandhu (4th to 5th century C.E.) was a great light at the peak of India's resplendent Gupta empire.
 His works display his mastery of Buddhist as well as non-Buddhist thought of the day, and he made his mark, successively, upon three Buddhist scholastic traditions that are traditionally considered distinct: Vaibhāṣika, Sautrāntika, and Yogācāra.
 His master work of Abhidharma thought, the Commentary on the Treasury of the Abhidharma (Abhidharmakośabhāṣya), is to this day the primary resource for knowledge of “Śrāvaka” or non-Mahāyāna philosophy among Tibetan and East Asian Buddhist schools.
 His three concise works on Yogācāra philosophy set a new standard for that school, which became mainstream Buddhist metaphysics in India for half a millennium thereafter.
 Venerated as he is across the Buddhist world, he has always been a subject of disputation.
 This article will sketch his contested biography and works, and provide summary analyses of his most prominent arguments.

 - 1. Biography and Works